Battle-Pieces and Aspects of the War: Academic analysis

-Melville's poetry and politics in Battle-Pieces have been analyzed by several literary scholars.
-Much of the literature on the poems in Battle-Pieces suggests that Melville's more modern poetry served to urge moderation and an amicable reconstruction.
-The poetry includes references to contemporary and classical works and also in many ways shows Melville's novelistic inclinations.
+Melville's poetry and politics in Battle-Pieces have been analyzed by literary scholars.
+Much of the literature on the poems in Battle-Pieces suggests that they urged moderation and an amicable reconstruction.
+The poetry includes references to contemporary and classical works and also shows Melville's novelistic inclinations.

 Jamie Fenton sees John Brown, as depicted in "The Portent," as a Launcelot in the mode of Alfred, Lord Tennyson's "The Lady of Shalott."
 Fenton also acknowledges the likely influences of Whitman, Shakespeare, Thoreau, and others upon Melville but emphasizes the Tennyson connection as imbuing "a productive irony."
 In Fenton's reading of Melville, a romantic or poetic reading of history makes an already painful reunification more difficult.
 Therefore, the poem uses the content and themes of a ballad in a distinctly non-romantic way in order to warn of the war related in the volume as well as the difficulties of peace.